 - Incorporates statistical analysis

-Choose a system that gives you the tools to not just process and present your data, but refine using statistical tools that generate deep insights and future predictions with just a few clicks.
+Choose a system that gives you the tools to not just process and present your data, but refine your survey results using statistical tools that generate deep insights and future predictions with just a few clicks.

 - Comes with first-class support